The Genetics of Regeneration

 Other animals take the process even further.
 Planarian worms, jellyfish, and sea anemones can actually regenerate their bodies after being cut in half.

 Led by Assistant Professor of Organismic and Evolutionary Biology Mansi Srivastava, a team of researchers is shedding new light on how animals pull off the feat, along the way uncovering a number of DNA switches that appear to control genes for whole-body regeneration.
-The study is described in a March 15 paper in Science.
+The study is described in a March 15 paper in the journal Science.

 Using three-banded panther worms to test the process, Srivastava and Andrew Gehrke, a postdoctoral fellow working in her lab, found that a section of noncoding DNA controls the activation of a “master control gene” called early growth response, or EGR.
 Once active, EGR controls a number of other processes by switching other genes on or off.